Lesterpaintstheworld/aider/website/examples/hello-world-flask.md

 Now, when you visit `/fibonacci/X`, it will return the Xth number in the Fibonacci sequence.
 For example, `/fibonacci/5` will return `3`.

 > Applied edit to app.py
-> Commit 163fba8 aider_nova: Added a `/fibonacci/X` endpoint that returns the Xth number in the Fibonacci sequence.
+> Commit 163fba8 aider: Added a `/fibonacci/X` endpoint that returns the Xth number in the Fibonacci sequence.

 </div>
 <div class="chat-transcript" markdown="1">